Dementia

 Medications

-The following are used to temporarily improve dementia symptoms.
+The following medicines are used to temporarily improve dementia symptoms.

 • Cholinesterase inhibitors.
 These medicines work by boosting levels of a chemical messenger involved in memory and judgment.
-They include donepezil (Aricept, Adlarity), rivastigmine (Exelon) and galantamine (Razadyne ER).
+They include donepezil (Aricept, Adlarity), rivastigmine (Exelon) and galantamine (Zunveyl).

 Although primarily used to treat Alzheimer's disease, these medicines also might be prescribed for other dementias.
 They might be prescribed for people with vascular dementia, Parkinson's disease dementia and Lewy body dementia.

 Side effects can include nausea, vomiting and diarrhea.
-Other possible side effects include slowed heart rate, fainting and sleep problems.
+Other possible side effects include slowed heart rate, fainting and trouble with sleep.

 • Other medicines.
 You might take other medicines to treat symptoms or other conditions.
-You may need treatment for depression, sleep problems, hallucinations, parkinsonism or agitation.
+You may need treatment for depression, trouble with sleep, hallucinations, agitation, and slow and stiff movements known as parkinsonism.

-The U.S. Food and Drug Administration (FDA) has approved lecanemab (Leqembi) and donanemab (Kisunla) for people with mild Alzheimer's disease and mild cognitive impairment due to Alzheimer's disease.
+Two other medicines approved by the U.S. Food and Drug Administration (FDA) are lecanemab-irmb (Leqembi) and donanemab-azbt (Kisunla).
+They're approved for people with mild Alzheimer's disease and mild cognitive impairment due to Alzheimer's disease.

 Clinical trials found that the medicines slowed declines in thinking and functioning in people with early Alzheimer's disease.
 The medicines prevent amyloid plaques in the brain from clumping.

-Lecanemab is given as an IV infusion every two weeks.
-Side effects of lecanemab include infusion-related reactions such as fever, flu-like symptoms, nausea, vomiting, dizziness, changes in heart rate and shortness of breath.
+Lecanemab is given as an IV infusion every two weeks for 18 months.
+Then it can be given every two or four weeks afterward.
+Side effects include infusion-related reactions such as fever, flu-like symptoms, nausea, vomiting, dizziness, changes in heart rate and shortness of breath.

 Donanemab is given as an IV infusion every four weeks.
 Side effects of the medicine may include flu-like symptoms, nausea, vomiting, headache and changes in blood pressure.
 Rarely, donanemab can cause a life-threatening allergic reaction and swelling.